 Workshop and Interview

-The third part of the admission process consists of workshops led by members of the teaching staff of the programme (permanent and guest teachers) and an individual interview.
+The third part of the admission process consists of workshops led by members of the teaching staff of the school and an individual interview.
 In the workshops the jury will look at the applicant’s ability to engage in a working process out of a given task and how to generate ideas, materials and positions both through choreography and its discourse.
 Further, the jury will look at the applicant’s ability to collaborate and work in a group situation.
 In the interview, the jury will ask the applicant questions concerning their work and their approach to choreography.
 In the interview the jury wishes to get to know the applicants better through a verbal interaction, learning about their research, working methods and artistic choices as well as their previous/current work and activities.
 Clarity and the ability to share ideas, both alone and in discussion, will be evaluated.

 After part 3, Selection, the jury will suggest which applicants that should be admitted and which applicants should be put on the reserve list, if a reserve list is applicable.
-The Dean will then make the final decision about admission and reserve list, if a reserve list is applicable.
+The Vice-Chancellor will then make the final decision about admission and reserve list, if a reserve list is applicable.

 Criteria for assessment of applicants